julianeon/julianeon/product_support.md

 Language is important too: be polite, but don't overdo the stuffy language, because that can sound like a copy-pasted template.

-This [infographic](https://fieldedge.com/blog/guide-to-great-customer-service-infographic/) lays down good rules for communicating with customers I follow myself.
+This [infographic](https://fieldedge.com/blog/guide-to-great-customer-service-infographic/) lays down good rules for communication that I follow myself.

 ![rules for customer service](customer_service_infographic.png)